 2.5.1 First winter at sea to terminal river harvest

 We considered four covariates hypothesized to impact marine salmon productivity, which included the period from the end of the first summer at sea until the individuals are vulnerable to terminal harvest when they return to the Yukon River (Table 2, Figure 2).
 At the end of their first summer at sea, individuals leave the Bering Sea and typically migrate to the Gulf of Alaska and the Aleutian Islands, where they feed and mature.
-We included the following covariates when estimating survival for the marine stage, Nt,s=m: fullness index, winter CDD from the Eastern Aleutian Islands, and annual total Chum and Pink salmon hatchery releases (separately) from Alaska, Japan, Korea and Russia.
-We included a juvenile stomach fullness index (SFI), to represent the conditions fish experience when they begin their first winter at sea, we hypothesized that a higher SFI, which represents better fish condition, would be positively related to adult productivity.
-The SFI is estimated from fullness data collected by the NBS survey (discussed in more detail below) and the fullness data collection methods are detailed in Murphy et al 2021.
-Stomach fullness data are collected from salmon at each station and recorded on a per station basis.
-To account for differences in the survey through space and time and account for differences in the number of stomachs examined at each station, we used a generalized additive model to estimate an SFI.
+We included the following covariates when estimating survival for the marine stage, Nt,s=m: stomach fullness index (SFI), winter CDD from the Eastern Aleutian Islands, and annual total Chum and Pink salmon hatchery releases (separately) from Alaska, Japan, Korea and Russia.
+We included juvenile SFI to represent the fish’s health condition just before their first winter at sea.
+We hypothesized that a higher SFI, which we used to represent fish condition, would be positively related to overwinter survival and ultimately adult productivity.
+The SFI is estimated from stomach content data collected during the NBS survey..
+Stomach content data are collected from juvenile chum salmon at each station and recorded on a per station basis.
+Stomach fullness indexes the amount of prey weight relative to juvenile salmon weight (see Murphy et 2021 for more details on fullness calculations).
+To account for differences in the survey spatial coverage and timing and for differences in the number of stomachs examined at each station, we used a generalized additive model to estimate an annual SFI.
 The model took the following form:

 logμi=α+Yi+ f1xi, yi+εi Eq.
 4.16

 where μi is the expected log SFI, for the i-th observation in space and time.
-We included an intercept to estimate mean SFI, α and a factor year effect, Yi to estimate direct annual indices. f1xi, yi is a spatial field represented by a tensor product of B-splines for geospatial coordinates (xi: latitude, yi: longitude), which allowed for anisotropy in the smoothing process.
+We included an intercept, α, to estimate mean SFI and a factor year effect, Yi, to estimate direct annual indices.
+To account for the location of the stomach samples, we included f1xi, yi, a spatial field represented by a tensor product of B-splines for geospatial coordinates (xi: latitude, yi: longitude), which allowed for anisotropy in the smoothing process.
 To generate standardized estimates used in the IPM, we predicted SFI across years for the mean survey latitude and longitude in the dataset (62.0N, -168.1W).
-The index model was assessed for convergence and residuals were assessed for homogeneity.
+The SFI model was assessed for convergence and residuals were assessed for homogeneity.

 We included winter Eastern Aleutian CDD to represent the temperature conditions that young Yukon River Chum salmon experienced during their first winter at sea.
 This stage is hypothesized as a critical survival bottleneck in the lifecycle (Farley et al. 2024).
-To calculate CDD we used the daily mean E Aleutian SST, publicly available on the Alaska Fisheries Information Network (AKFiN), summed from November to February to represent winter conditions.
-We hypothesized a negative relationship between high CDD and productivity, as high temperatures can alter the prey base which is critical under higher metabolic demands of warm temperatures (Farley et al. 2024).
+To calculate CDD we used the daily mean Eastern Aleutian SST, publicly available onAKFIN, summed from November to February to represent winter conditions.
+We hypothesized a negative relationship between high CDD and productivity, as high temperatures can lower the quality and alter the distribution of the prey base while simultaneously increasing metabolic demands of immature fish(Farley et al. 2024).